-How to troubleshoot online connection problems on PS5
+Having online connection problems on PS5?
+Here's how to fix that.

 Online connection problems on PS5 may not always be the result of the PlayStation Network going down.
-There are a few steps you can take to solve these problems on your own if they persist, and it may be as simple as unplugging your router or restarting your console.
+There are a few steps you can take to solve these troubles on your own if they persist, and it may be as simple as unplugging your router or restarting your console.
+Here are some tips on how to troubleshoot online connection problems on your PS5.

 Troubleshoot through PS5 settings